Jernigan Laboratory

 - A recognized authority in computational and structural biology, with broader interests in bioinformatics, genomics, structural biology, protein engineering and sub-cellular biology

-- Book “Protein Actions” 2018 PROSE award for best textbook in the biological and life sciences.
+- Book “Protein Actions” received the 2018 PROSE award for best textbook in the biological and life sciences.

 Medical and Evolution Applications